Guti9sK/Sphereal-AI/README.md

 # AI SaaS Landing Page Website Template

-This is a starter template for the AI SaaS Landing Page video created by Frontend Tribe.
+This project is based on the AI SaaS landing page starter template provided by Frontend Tribe, and I followed their tutorial to complete the development of the site.

 ## Getting Started